CommunityToolkit/Lottie-Windows/Lottie-Windows/README.md

 ## Usage

-To get started with using the Lottie-Windows library in your XAML, follow [this tutorial](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/getting_started_json).
+To get started using the Lottie-Windows library in your XAML, follow [this tutorial](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/getting_started_json).